GuckLab/Code-Sharing-Python/README.rst

    fork don't effect the original repository so go nuts!
 #.
 Find the "Add file" button to the left of the green "Code" button.
    Click "Add file" and choose "Upload files".
 #.
-Your new script/tool should be tested with a venv as described below in
+Your new script/tool should be tested within a virtual environment.
-   bullet point 7 under *Add files via git command line*.
-In future, we will try to implement some automated testing to replace this step.
+   To do this, just open the terminal locally, ``cd`` to the Code-Sharing-Python folder, and run ``source tests/run_all_scripts.sh``.
 #.
 Drag and drop the script/tool files and the requirements.txt file or
    choose your files manually.
 #.
 Add a commit title and short description.